 - Track 2 is a non-technical track, intended to provide students of any major with a broader perspective of the business, societal, and political considerations of energy generation and use.

-- ENER 20202: Business of Energy - survey of energy resources, global climate change, basics of energy business and finance, energy economics, national and global energy policy, the psychology and ethics of energy consumption and behavior, and new urbanism (organized through the Mendoza College of Business).
+- ENER 20202: Business of Energy - A survey of energy resources, global climate change, basics of energy business and finance, energy economics, national and global energy policy, the psychology and ethics of energy consumption and behavior, and new urbanism.

-Dr. Joan Brennecke, Keating-Crawford Professor of Chemical and Biomolecular Engineering and cSEND Director, is the ESM Academic Advisor.
-If you have questions for Dr. Brennecke, please contact Elizabeth Westfall to arrange a time to meet with her.
+The ESM Academic Advisor is Dr. Peter Burns, The Henry J. Massman Professor of Civil Engineering and Geological Sciences, Director of the Energy Frontier Research Center, and Director of ND Energy.
+If you have questions for Dr. Burns, please contact Elizabeth Westfall to arrange a time to meet with him.

 CLASS SEARCH INSTRUCTIONS